 Now we can copy the formula that we have created in cell C12 to all other cells in the C12-F61 range.
 For each of the four legs, we have calculated profit or loss for all 50 points on the chart’s X-axis.

-To calculate total P/L for the entire position for each point, copy the formula from cell G9 (sum of the four legs’ P/L) to cells G12-G61 (no adjustments needed in this case).
+To calculate total P/L for the entire position at each point, copy the formula from cell G9 (sum of the four legs’ P/L) to cells G12-G61 (no adjustments needed in this case).

 Creating the Payoff Chart